wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is the social chat platform designed for communities, shops, dating websites, online traders, gamers, radio stations... and any other kind of website looking to boost engagement!
+Flyzoo is the chat platform designed for communities, shops, dating websites, online traders, gamers, radio stations... and any other kind of website looking to boost engagement!

 Build your community in group chats, help members and customers with live support features.